-Where to Find SQE1 Mock Exams
+Where to Find Free SQE1 Sample Tests

-- The SRA (170 Questions) – As you may already know, the SRA has published some sample questions to help candidates prepare for the SQE.
-They’ve shared 85 questions for FLK1 and 85 for FLK2.
-Answers are provided after each question.
-Here are the SRA’s SQE1 Multiple-Choice Questions.
+- The SRA (220 Questions) – As you may already know, the SRA has published some SQE1 sample questions to help candidates prepare.
+At the moment, they’ve shared 110 questions for FLK1 and another 110 for FLK2.

 Helpfully, the SRA has also provided an SQE exam simulation.
 SQE1 is a computer-based test, and you can find some of the sample questions (mentioned above) presented via a realistic user interface (similar to the one you’ll see on test day at Pearson VUE).
 Here you can try the simulated SQE1 Test.

 - BPP (150 Questions) – BPP is a longtime provider of professional training.
 They previously taught QLTS courses, and now do the same for the SQE.
-As of the time of writing (March 2025) BPP is making certain SQE sample resources available on its website.
+As of the time of writing (June 2025) BPP is making certain SQE sample resources available on its website.
 Interested candidates, who complete the email sign up, will be sent access to a 100 question SQE1 mock and 50 additional multiple choice practice Qs.

-Where to Find More SQE1 Practice Questions
+Where to Find Some Additional SQE1 Sample Questions

 In addition to the full (or nearly full) mocks above, you can also get a few additional practice questions in the following places: